 After each call, officers generate complete incident reports from their own observations in under two minutes.
 Before submission, the Internal Affairs Risk Engine audits every report for vague force language, missing legal justifications, timeline gaps, and documentation holes — the same things IA looks for after the fact.
 Officers review, certify, and submit.

 Call density by district, unit positions, active incident flags, and shift-level risk signals.
-Not a dashboard full of charts — a picture of the agency that command staff can actually act on.
+One live picture of the agency that command staff can act on at the start of every shift.

-IARE flags vague use-of-force language, missing legal justifications, timeline gaps, and policy misalignments — line by line, with the exact phrase highlighted and a recommended fix.
-The same audit IA runs after the fact, done automatically before submission.
+IARE flags vague use-of-force language, missing legal justifications, timeline gaps, and policy misalignments.
+Each is marked line by line with the exact phrase and a recommended fix.
+It is the same audit Internal Affairs runs after the fact, applied before the report is submitted.

 Officers generate complete incident reports from their own observations.
 The AI drafts, the officer reviews and certifies.
 Every report passes through IARE before it leaves the field.
 No new hardware, no RMS integration required.

-Reports export via PDF or copy/paste — compatible with Tyler New World, Axon Records, Motorola PremierOne, CentralSquare, and more.
+Reports export via PDF or copy-and-paste, compatible with Tyler New World, Axon Records, Motorola PremierOne, CentralSquare, and more.
 No integration required.

 Built with CJIS Security Policy requirements in mind.
 Data encrypted in transit and at rest.
 Zero data retention for AI training.
 Your case data stays yours.